2025 Formula 2 Championship: Scoring system

-Points are awarded to the top eight classified finishers in the sprint race, and to the top ten classified finishers in the feature race.
-(Note: In the event of a race ending prematurely, the number of points paying positions can be reduced, depending on how much of the race has been completed.)
-The pole-sitter in the feature race also receives two points, and one point is given to the driver who set the fastest lap in both the feature and sprint races, provided that driver finished inside the top ten.
-If the driver who set the fastest lap is classified outside the top ten, the point is given to the driver who set the fastest lap of those inside the top ten.
-No extra points are awarded to the pole-sitter in the sprint race as the grid for it is set by reversing the top ten qualifiers.
+Points were awarded to the top eight classified finishers in the sprint race, and to the top ten classified finishers in the feature race.
+(Note: In the event of a race ending prematurely, the number of points paying positions could be reduced, depending on how much of the race has been completed.)
+The pole-sitter in the feature race also received two points, and one point was given to the driver who set the fastest lap in both the feature and sprint races, provided that driver finished inside the top ten.
+If the driver who set the fastest lap was classified outside the top ten, the point was given to the driver who set the fastest lap of those inside the top ten.
+No extra points were awarded to the pole-sitter in the sprint race as the grid for it was set by reversing the top ten qualifiers.